Breathitt County High School: Mascot, school colors, and school (fight) song

-we'll always keep your honor the same!

-As we in our lives go marching onward to victory!

-B!
-O!
-B!
-C!
-A!
-T!
-S!
-Bobcats, Bobcats, Go Bobcats!!!

 Sports

 Breathitt County High School is known for its athletic programs, currently under the heading of Kyle Moore, Breathitt County Schools' athletic director and head football coach.

 Sports include boys' basketball, girls' basketball, football, baseball, fast-pitch softball, track and field, golf, volleyball, tennis, cross country, and cheerleading.

 Football

 In 1975, it was decided that the high school would field a football team due to the ongoing popularity in the region and the growing student body.
 At the time, there was a field and no stadium to play in.
 Most games were played during the day.
 Attendees stood or sat on buses or vehicles.
 The next year, it was agreed to build a stadium for fans to enjoy the game.
 Due to the construction, most games except two had to be played away.
 These home games were played at the local National Guard Amory.

 Soon Breathitt County became a powerhouse in 3A, with their first undefeated season coming in 1978.
 In 1995, due to low student enrollment, they moved down to AA and became dominant in the class.

 In football, the Bobcats won the KHSAA Class AA State Championships in 1995, 1996, and 2002.
 From 1995 to 1997 they boasted a winning streak of 42 games without a defeat.
 They went undefeated in 1995 and 1996.
 They had another undefeated season in 2002.
 In 2008, the Bobcats were KHSAA Class AAA runners-up.

 The head coach is Kyle Moore.

 The stadium is the Mike Holcomb Athletic Complex.
 This newer stadium replaced the old Breathitt Stadium built-in 1976.
 Constructed in 1998 and is one of few stadiums in the State of Kentucky to have a roof to cover spectators.
 According to KHSAA's website, it holds approximately 6,000 people.
 It has also been dubbed the nicknamed "The Riverbank" due to its location at the banks of the North Fork of the Kentucky River and the drainage of Panbowl Lake which once was part of the river.